luetkemj/jsrlt/tutorial/part6.md

 Now our goblins should move straight for our @ and attack!
 Give it a try!

 Did you win?
 If not, you may have noticed another interesting bug.
-Did your @ turn into a goblin when it died?
-Sure looked that way to me - although it's not quite what's happening.
-Based on our code what really happens is after your @ dies the player takes control of a goblin riding the heros corpse around the dungeon like a skate board!
-For real - that's an honest interpretation of what our code is doing :)
+It presents in different ways - crashing completely, becoming an undead zombie, or even gaining control of a goblin skate boarding around the dungeon on the eartly remains of our @!

+It all boils down to the player died and our code isn't handling it well :)

 Rather than try and solve for what to do after the player dies in our code we can just end the game.
 To do that we will add an IsDead component that gets added to entities when they die.
 Then in our game loop we can just bail if the player is dead.